dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

 COMMANDS

-    collect         Collects a diagnostic trace from a currently running process ps              Lists dotnet processes that can be attached to. list-profiles   Lists pre-built tracing profiles with a description of what providers and filters are in each profile. convert         Converts traces to alternate formats for use with alternate trace analysis tools
+    collect         Collects a diagnostic trace from a currently running process. ps              Lists dotnet processes that can be attached to. list-profiles   Lists pre-built tracing profiles with a description of what providers and filters are in each profile. convert         Converts traces to alternate formats for use with alternate trace analysis tools. report          Generate report into stdout from a previously generated trace_file.

 COLLECT